OpenGeoVis/PVGeo/docs/source/about-examples.rst

 Typical Usage
 -------------

-All algorithms deployed in *PVGeo* are useable in the following manners in a Python environment where the algorithm can be called and instantiated with keyword arguments for its parameters and then applied on some input data set.
+All algorithms deployed in *PVGeo* are usable in the following manners in a Python environment where the algorithm can be called and instantiated with keyword arguments for its parameters and then applied on some input data set.